 CCAPI compliance offers control center managers the flexibility to combine-on one or more integrated platforms-software that best meets their energy company's needs for system economy and reliability.
-This compatibility allows managers to upgrade, or migrate, their EMS systems incrementally and quickly, while preserving prior utility investments in custom software.
-Migration reduces upgrade costs by 40 percent or more and enables energy companies to gain strategic advantages by using new applications as they become available.

 At the same time, as market forces accelerate the pace of the changing business environment for energy companies, the need for greater business and operating flexibility also has increased.
-Such responsiveness requires that all members of a business enterprise pool their talents and resources.
+Such responsiveness requires that all members of a business pool their talents and resources.
 An energy company's information is one of its most valuable resources, and energy companies are working to improve accessibility to this critical resource, whether it be real-time data on power system operation, energy billing information, or load forecasting data.

-CCAPI/CIM-enhanced EMSs foster an interdisciplinary approach to conducting business by enabling interdepartmental teams to access a range of needed information via open systems.
-Hence, in innovative applications, energy companies are planning to implement CCAPI and CIM outside the control center to reduce costs and improve customer service and staff productivity.
+CCAPI/CIM-enhanced EMS fosters an interdisciplinary approach to conducting business by enabling interdepartmental teams to access a range of needed information via open systems.
+In innovative applications, energy companies are planning to implement CCAPI and CIM outside the control center to reduce costs and improve customer service and staff productivity.
 EPRI continues to sponsor collaborative efforts to advance CCAPI and CIM capabilities for greater information systems integration solutions-in the control center and beyond.